What makes The Experiment unique?

 College credit and internships.
 The Experiment began offering programs for college credit in 2019.
 We have expanded this portfolio with programs and internships that span multiple countries and disciplines, all designed to enhance technical and interpersonal skills for college and career success.
 Students earn three college credits through the School for International Training when you successfully complete a credit-bearing program or internship.

-Financial aid and scholarships.
+Need-based scholarships.
 Since 1940, The Experiment has offered a variety of need-based scholarships to ensure that students from all backgrounds have access to immersive cross-cultural programs.
-In 2019, more than half of all Experimenters received scholarship support.
+Typically, more than half of Experimenters receive scholarship support every summer.
 Students have access to partial or full scholarship funding thanks to our longstanding partnerships with mentoring organizations, after-school programs, home-school organizations, community groups, public and private schools, and foundations across the country.

 Small and diverse student groups.
 Experiment groups are typically 10–15 students who come from a range of backgrounds: small towns and large cities; urban and rural areas; public, private, and home-school educational experiences.
 Experimenters are of different races, religions, sexual orientations, gender identities, physical abilities, and socioeconomic backgrounds.
 We value diversity and are committed to creating equitable and inclusive access to our programs.